-During the year some staff participated in The Pensions Trust Defined Benefit Scheme.
-The pension cost for the period was £144,795 (2016: £25,502) of which £126,480 has been accrued to meet the request of the pension fund trustee.
+During the year, some staff participated in The Pensions Trust Defined Benefit Scheme.
+The Synod's pension cost for the period was £16,227 (2017: £144,795).

 Under the definitions set out in the Charities SORP (FRS102), the pension scheme is a multiemployer pension scheme.
 The Synod is unable to identify its share of the underlying assets and liabilities of the scheme, accordingly it has accounted for its contributions as if it were a defined contribution scheme.